You get CASH

-and you get it FAST
+and You Get it FAST

-Cash4Redlines.com © 2006
+Cash4Redlines.com © 2018

-If you still have your early Hot Wheels cars from childhood and are thinking about selling them, you've come to the right place
+If you still have your early Hot Wheels Cars

 I am a leading buyer, seller and collector of early "Redline" Hot Wheels cars.

-I like to buy early "Redline" Hot Wheels, made by Mattel Toys in the 60's and 70's and I have built a large customer database of over 1,000 collectors who are looking for particular cars!
+I like to buy early "Redline" Hot Wheels, made by Mattel Toys in the 60's and 70's and I have built a large customer database of over 1,000 collectors who are looking for particular cars.

 Do you have true "Redline" Hot Wheels?

-These earliest of Hot Wheels cars (produced between 1968 and 1977) are called Redlines because of the red "stripe" on the outside wall of the tires.
-Redline tires were the hot thing to have on your 60's muscle cars!
+These earliest of Hot Wheels cars (produced between 1968 and 1977) are called Hot Wheels because of the red "stripe" on the outside wall of the tires.

-Custom Barracuda featuring Redline wheels
+Custom Barracuda featuring original Redline wheels

 I also will often buy the Hot Wheels Orange Track accessories, Sizzlers, Rrrumblers, Chopcycles, Hot Wheels store displays, catalogs, Mattel Employee memorabilia, Prototypes/Pre-production items and other Hot Wheels / Mattel related memorabilia!